OxHainan/cloak-docs/docs/source/started/quick-start.rst

 * private_contract.sol: a solidity contract, it will be deployed to cloak-tee and be executed by eEVM in TEE environment.
 * policy.json: a privacy policy definition of the Cloak smart contract binding to the private contract.

-Use cloak-client
+Deploy and Transaction
 **********************

-The remaining steps will be carried out through cloak-client.
+The remaining steps will be carried out through `cloak-client <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/deploy-cloak-smart-contract/deploy.html#cloak-client>`_.
-We have writed a `sample <https://github.com/OxHainan/cloak-client/tree/main/samples/demo>`__ that uses cloak-client to show you how to register pk, deploy private/public contract, bind privacy policy and propose a CT/MPT transaction, *etc*.
+We have writed a `sample <https://github.com/OxHainan/cloak-client/tree/main/samples/demo>`__ that uses cloak-client to show you how to register pk, deploy public/private contract, bind privacy policy and propose a CT/MPT transaction, *etc*.

 Clone cloak-client and change directory to sample/demo: